Rugby: Tiebreaker for Hansen and Gatland

 "We've got a chance to play the best team in the world and if you can't get up for that then you shouldn't be on the pitch.
 I think the players realise what a big game it is."

 It's impossible to grade the All Blacks before this final test.
-This should give us a true gauge of how much these fringe players have absorbed.
+This should give us a true gauge of how much many of these fringe players have absorbed.

 Through regular rest and rotation, management have targeted this final game and, while many are missing, those who will front the roar of 75,000 and a passionate Welsh team appear up for it.